peppermintcom/peppermint-web-app/definitions/README.md

 Each app or extension that uses the API needs to register in order to obtain an API Key.
 For now this is a manual process so contact Andrew Reed if you need an API Key.
 For testing or development, you can use the key "abc123".
+***Data associated with the development API Key will be periodically purged.***
-(This is only used in the api_key field in the request body for the POST /recorder request.
-Ignore the input at the top of this page with "api_key" placeholder text).
+The API Key is NOT used in the input at the top of this page with "api_key" placeholder text.

 ## Flow
 When a user installs an app, the client will register itself as a Recorder with the